aelkhazenti/testMarsupilami/README.md

-# test Marsupilami avec NodeJS pour le back (Express.js sous forme d'API) avec un front angular
+# test Marsupilami with NodeJS for the back (Express.js as an API) and angular in front

 ## Requirements